 Minors and Certificates

 Not everyone who likes making art and studying art history is able to major in it, we get that.
 For non-majors wanting to pursue your creative and artistic goals along with your major of study, the USF School of Art & Art History offers minors and undergraduate certificate programs.
 Majors are given priority registration.
 Courses are subject to availability for students pursuing a minor or certificate.

 Students have the opportunity to explore the broad interdisciplinary scope of the arts through our certificate programs.
 Open to all majors, these certificates are a result of collaborations with other departments at the University of South Florida.
-They demonstrate the far-reaching utilization of the arts, as well as how the arts and various fields – from business to mass communications to engineering – can mutually enrich one another.
+They demonstrate the far-reaching utilization of the arts, as well as how the arts and various fields – from mass communications to engineering – can mutually enrich one another.